DSV and Panalpina - achieving more together - see more at dsv.com

-The company became independent under the name "Panalpina" in 1954.
+The company became independent as "Alpina" in 1954 and was renamed in 1960 to "Panalpina".
 The new and striking emblem symbolized the group's uniform global identity.
 At the time, the name signified the "conquest" of the Alps by haulage services linking northern and southern Europe; today it stands for the Panalpina Group's global operations spanning six continents.

 The company witnessed rapid growth in the 1950s and 1960s, establishing numerous new branches in North America and later in Latin America, Africa, Asia and Australia.
 During the 1970s, Panalpina increased air freight volumes to and from the USA.
 Air Sea Broker AG was founded, laying the cornerstone of what is still today a successful strategy of centralized procurement and management of global air freight and ocean freight capacity.
 Nigeria's booming oil business also gave Panalpina a major boost during this period.
 Following the takeover of the Houston-based J.P.
 Harle Group in the late 1970s, the company began building up its activities in this segment.
 It is now the undisputed world market leader in the oil and gas industry supply chain.

 In 1969, the Ernst Goehner Foundation, which had been set up by one of Switzerland’s leading entrepreneurs of the 1950s and 60s, acquired the first 40% of Panalpina's share capital.
 Gradually adding to this stake during 1980s, it became the company’s sole shareholder.